data-88/brauteseth_website/src/content/projects/NorwegiansInAfrica.md

 ---
-title: Norwegians in South Africa
+title: 'Norwegians in South Africa'
 description: This web application encourages users to embark on thrilling adventures, complete challenges, and achieve fitness goals in an engaging virtual environment.
 publishDate: 'Dec 28 2023'
 seo: